http-feeds/http-feeds/README.md

 HTTP feeds can be used to provide an API for data collections of mutable objects (aka aggregates, master data) with other systems.

+An aggregate is identified through its `subject`.
+An aggregate feed _must_ contain every aggregate at least once.
+Every aggregate update leads to an appended feed entry with the full current state or an URL to fetch the current state.

 Feed consumers can subscribe an _aggregate feed_ to perform near real-time data synchronization to build local read models and to trigger actions when new or updated data is received.

-Every aggregate update leads to an appended feed entry with the full current state or an URL to fetch the current state.
-An _aggregate feed_ must contain every aggregate (identified through its `subject`) at least once.
-A feed consumer has an eventual consistent state when reaching the end of the feed.
+A feed consumer has an consistent state when reaching the end of the feed.

 The server should implement [Compaction](#Compaction) an may implement [Deletion](#Deletion) based on business requirements.